Arkansas Highway 38: Cabot to Hunter

-West Memphis

 History

 The route from Des Arc to Cotton Plant was originally designated as part of Arkansas State Road B-7 in the original 1924 state highway plan.
 This route ran north from the Stuttgart area to Cotton Plant via Des Arc, roughly along present-day US 63, Highway 11 and Highway 38.
 During the 1926 Arkansas state highway numbering, the Highway 38 designation was assigned to the short connector highway between Des Arc and Cotton Plant.
 The route was extended west to Cabot in the late 1930s.
 A minor routing change west of Hughes involving a new bridge over Blackfish Bayou occurred in 1956.

 Highway 38 was extended east in 1958 following the construction of a new US 79 alignment in Hughes.
 Highway 38 was extended east, creating an overlap with Highway 50 and terminating at Highway 147 near Horseshoe Lake.
 The area around Horseshoe Lake with Highway 38 and Highway 147 was renumbered in 1959 "for the convenience and guidance of the traveling public".
 This rerouting was changed in 1963 to "eliminate confusion" near Horseshoe Lake, resulting in the creation of Highway 131 and rerouting Highway 147.

 Major intersections

+Mile markers reset at some concurrencies.